gaborvecsei/Jupyter-Lab-Docker/README.md

 This is not a final solution and as it it said, it is not optimal also.

 - Internet Connection is "hacky"
-- Security Level is low (If I could call it even a level)
 - Users are not separated (at least to groups)

 ## Usage